CAHLR/pyBKT/README.md

 ## Installing Boost-Python ##

-If you are using a Linux distribution with Lib Boost, pyBKT will install with fast c++ inferencing.
+If you have Lib Boost already installed, pip will install pyBKT with fast c++ inferencing.
 Boost is already installed on Ubuntu distributions.
-If it is not installed on your Linux machine, type `sudo apt install libboost-all-dev`.
+If it is not installed on your machine, type `sudo apt install libboost-all-dev`.
 Use whichever package manager is appropriately suited to your distribution.
+Without Boot, pip will install pyBKT without c++ speed optimizations.

 ## Installing ##